 Includes: exterior pest control, heavy equipment, irrigation, landscaping, paving, playground repair, portable moving, tree trimming and service, weed control.

-Jerry Lee Ebner, Acting Manager (16 years with District, appointed Acting Manager in 2012)
+Richard Segura, Acting Manager (34 years with District, appointed Acting Manager in 2013)

 44 technicians and support personnel